salbat/wordstream-flink/README.md

 nc -l 9999
 ```

 The code can be run directly from within the Intellij IDEA IDE.

+Flink examples:
+* FilterSettings: Basic streaming by filtering `double` input only.
+Other types of input will be ignored.
+* WaterMarkEventSettings: Creating a sum 10-second window every 5 seconds.